 - Random fact: the motherboard on my laptop also stopped working a day after the results came out, but I believe the two incidents were mostly unrelated.

 - Which I blogged about here: .
-At the time I was convinced that even if I couldn’t contribute code changes, I could at least blog enough to make a difference.
+At the time I was convinced that even if I couldn’t contribute code, I could at least blog enough to have a positive impact.

 - I’d sometimes run into the first git commit in 2005, then decide that instead of going back in time hoping to find notes, I should just roll up my sleeves and read the code.
 But, to be fair, reading Linux kernel logs turns out to be rather educational, and occasionally hilarious: